AttacktheSOC/attackthesoc.github.io/content/posts/detect-cap-gaps/index.md

 +++
 Conditional Access Policies are the sentry standing at the gateway of your Azure resources.
 Every organization will have unique rules for the various needs of the business and the logic can get complicated very quickly.

-If I asked what your Conditional Access Strategy is at a high level, I bet you can provide the full rundown.
+If I asked what your Conditional Access strategy is at a high level, I bet you can provide the full rundown.
 You would describe the concept of how it should work.
 Should.
 Problem is, and through no fault of your own, as your requirements shift so to does the possibility for gaps to manifest within your design.
 Eventually, it becomes inevitable.

 It'd be great if we could take that high-level concept, flip it and turn it into an actionable alert.
 We know what our CAPs should allow, therefore we ought to know what we're attempting to prevent.
 Let's take that and create some detections to find current gaps in our policies and catch any that may be created in the future.